 When your patients suffer a traumatic hand or wrist injury, chances are that they are being treated by the Pediatric and Congenital Hand Surgery Service in the Department of Plastic Surgery at Children’s Health℠.

 Our Pediatric and Congenital Hand Surgery Service accepts referrals for traumatic hand injuries evaluated at outside clinics and hospital emergency departments.

-The hand surgeons, Jonathan Cheng, M.D., and Jennifer Kargel, M.D., and Purushottam Nagarkar, M.D. are full-time academic hand fellowship-trained surgeons with a strong commitment to patient care and service to the greater community.
+The hand surgeons, Jonathan Cheng, M.D., Jennifer Kargel, M.D., and Purushottam Nagarkar, M.D. are full-time academic hand fellowship-trained surgeons with a strong commitment to patient care and service to the greater community.
 Both surgeons are specialized in hand and upper extremity care.

 Our philosophy is to treat every hand condition, whether traumatic or congenital, as an extension of the patient as a whole.
 Our aim is to provide comprehensive restoration of form and function while accounting for the patient's daily activities and overall well-being.